2016-2017 Academic Catalog (Jan 2017) [ARCHIVED CATALOG]

 - UTNAA Scholarship

-Cytopathology practice students are expected to attend all scheduled classes, student labs, and clinical lab assignments.
-In the case of absence due to illness or emergency, the student should notify the appropriate faculty member and clinical site no later than 8:30AM of the day missed.
-For any other absences, prior arrangements must be made with the specific instructor(s) involved.
+Occupational therapy students are expected to attend all scheduled classes, student labs, and fieldwork assignments.
+In the case of absence due to illness or emergency, the student should notify the course instructor.
+The COHP has a policy of mandatory attendance and therefore there are no excused absences.
 Appointments for health services should not be made during scheduled class time.

 Written and practical examinations and performance evaluations are a part of the educational program throughout the curriculum.
 All courses in each term must be passed before the student is allowed to progress to the next term.
+All courses that receive an incomplete (I) must be resolved by the end of the subsequent term.
 No credit for any course is awarded until the end of the term.
-The point- grade conversion scale used by the cytopathology program for all courses, except clinical practice courses is as follows:
+The point-grade conversion scale used for all courses taught by occupational therapy faculty is as follows:

-Information about grading for incompletes and withdrawals is covered in the general college section of the catalog.
-Students should reference this information about grade assignments in these situations.
+Grades of Pass/Fail are used for grading Level II Fieldwork.
+Passing fieldwork grades are not included in calculating the grade point average (GPA), and failing grades are included in calculating the GPA.
+Information about grading related to incompletes and withdrawals is covered in the general college section of the catalog.
+Students should reference this information about grade assignment in these situations.